-Date: e: Category of Complaint (check one box) Class I Class II Police Department Name: Internal Complaint Numl Complainant's Full Name (Print or Type): Telephone No.: Date of Birth: Complainant's Address: Day & Date of alleged incident(s): Approximate time of alleged incident(s): Location where incident occurred: If a person was arrested print name of arrested person: Arrested person's address s: Telephone No.: Name of other identifying information relating to being made: o the employee against who m the allegation(s) is/are -Witness o r Witnesses (if any)- Name of witness: Address of witness: Telephone No.: of Complaint(s) ne nature of your complaint.
-(Use reverse side of the e form if more space is need led.)
+Date: Category of Complaint (check one box) Class I Class II Police Department Name: Internal Complaint Number: Complainant's Full Name (Print or Type): Telephone No.: Date of Birth: Complainant's Address: ay & Date of alleged incident(s): Approximate time of alleged incident(s): Location where incident occurred: 1 If a person was arrested print name of arrested person: Arrested person's address: Telephone No.: Name of other identifying information relating to being made: the employee against whom the allegation(s) is/are -Witness or Witnesses (if any)- Name of witness: Address of witness: Telephone No.: Nature o of Complaint(s) Clearly indicate the nature of your complaint. form if more space is needed.)